Class Table<WSchema, PKey, RSchema>

 Setting the ordered operation disables any parallelization so insertions truly are stopped after the very first error.

-Setting ordered also guarantees the order of upsert behavior, as described above.
+Setting ordered also guarantees the order of the aforementioned upsert behavior.

 The primary key